What are the key features of Payments Banks in India?

 The payments banks are “differentiated banks” as compared to commercial banks.
-Reserve Bank of India had issued guidelines on November 24, 2014 for setting up payments banks in the country.
+Reserve Bank of India had issued guidelines on November 24, 2014, for setting up payment banks in the country.

-The Payments banks will meet the needs of the public with some restrictions; like the payments banks will be authorised to open the current and saving accounts but can't issue credit card to the customers.
+The Payments banks will meet the needs of the public with some restrictions; like the payments, banks will be authorised to open the current and saving accounts but can't issue a credit card to the customers.

 What are the objectives of the Payments Banks in India?

 According to the Reserve Bank of India (RBI) data, almost 60% of the people of the country are still not connected with the banking sector.
-This includes many lower income people; who live in rural areas of the country, work in unorganized sector and often migrate to cities/abroad in the search of job.
+This includes many lower-income people; who live in rural areas of the country, work in unorganized sector and often migrate to cities/abroad in the search of a job.

-The main objectives of setting up of payments banks is to ensure the financial inclusion by providing payments/remittance services to migrant labour workforce, opening up small savings accounts of small business holders, low income households, workers of the unorganised sector.
+The main objectives of setting up of payments banks are to ensure the financial inclusion by providing payments/remittance services to migrant labour workforce, opening up small savings accounts of small business holders, low-income households, workers of the unorganised sector.

 Features of Payments Banks:

-1. Like the commercial banks, the payment banks will also accept the money of the people as a deposit but the limit is fixed, that means the payments banks can accept deposits up to a maximum of Rs.
+1. As the commercial banks, the payment banks will also accept the money of the people as a deposit but the limit is fixed, which means the payments banks can accept deposits up to a maximum of Rs.
 1 lakh from a customer.

-2. Payments banks; will be entitled to issue ATM or debit card to their customers but cannot issue a credit card.
+2. Payments banks; will be entitled to issue ATM or debit cards to their customers but cannot issue a credit card.

 3. Payments banks; will be authorised to open both savings and current accounts of their customers.

-4. Payments banks cannot provide loans or lending services to the customers.
+4. Payments banks cannot provide loans or lending services to customers.

 6. Payments banks will be allowed to make personal payments and receive remittances from the cross border on the current accounts.

-7. Payments banks will have to deposit the amount in the form of Cash Reserve Ratio (CRR) with RBI like other commercial banks do.
+7. Payments banks will have to deposit the amount in the form of a Cash Reserve Ratio (CRR) with RBI as other commercial banks do.

-8. Payments Banks will have to invest minimum 75% of its demand deposits in government treasury/securities bills with maturity up to one year and hold maximum 25 %in current and fixed deposits with other commercial banks for operational purposes.
+8. Payments Banks will have to invest a minimum of 75% of its demand deposits in government treasury/securities bills with maturity up to one year and hold a maximum of 25 %in currents and fixed deposits with other commercial banks for operational purposes.

-9. Payment bank can provide the Facility of utility bill payments to its customers and the general public.
+9. Payment banks can provide the Facility of utility bill payments to its customers and the general public.